Joaquim de Almeida: 2010s

-On 16 July 2010, Almeida was confirmed for the role of main antagonist Hernan Reyes in the 2011 action film Fast Five directed by Justin Lin and co-starring Vin Diesel, Paul Walker and Dwayne Johnson.
+On 16 July 2010, de Almeida was confirmed for the role of main antagonist Hernan Reyes in the 2011 action film Fast Five directed by Justin Lin and co-starring Vin Diesel, Paul Walker and Dwayne Johnson.
 The film took $3.8 million in receipts during launch midnight showings marking the best ever opening for a Universal title and Fast & Furious franchise.
 Fast Five became the highest-grossing film of 2011 for 15 days before being replaced on 30 May 2011.

-Between 2013 and 2020, Almeida starred in The Gilded Cage, Our Brand is Crisis, The Hitman's Bodyguard, and Downsizing.
+Between 2013 and 2020, de Almeida starred in The Gilded Cage, Our Brand is Crisis, The Hitman's Bodyguard, and Downsizing.

-Beginning in 2016, Almeida starred for two seasons as the drug kingpin Don Epifanio Vargas in the USA Network crime drama Queen of the South, opposite Alice Braga.
+Beginning in 2016, de Almeida starred for two seasons as the drug kingpin Don Epifanio Vargas in the USA Network crime drama Queen of the South, opposite Alice Braga.
 He garnered Imagen Awards nominations as Best Actor in both 2017 and 2018 for his portrayal of Don Epifanio, and after the character was killed by Braga's character in the last episode of Season Two, Almeida also appeared during Season Three.
 The show wrapped up its 5th season in 2021.